boosting

 > Find out the adpapter IRQ (interrupt request)

 Open the Control Panel \System\ Device Manager then click your network card \Properties \Ressources.
-Note down the IRQ number.
+Note down the IRQ number.> Give the buffer a size

 >> In Win98 and above: click Start \Run..., type msconfig and validate.
 Click the system.ini tab.